This post may contain affiliate links. Please read our disclosure policy.

 Notes

-• Makes 10 medium-sized pancakes.
-The serving size is 2 pancakes.
-If the batter makes 12 pancakes then the serving size will be 3 pancakes.
+• Makes ten medium-sized pancakes.
+The serving size is two pancakes.
+If the batter makes 12 pancakes, then the serving size will be three pancakes.

 • Serve with maple syrup or any other sugar-free syrup

-• We used rolled oats, but you may use quick oats.
+• I used rolled oats, but you may use quick oats.
 The key is to blend in a food processor.

 • If you don’t have a food processor, 1 cup of rolled oats blended will yield just about 1 cup of oat flour or any other flour.
-If using flour start with 1 and 1/4th cup of four and if needed add another 1/4 cup.
+If using flour, start with one and 1/4th cup of flour, and if needed, add another 1/4 cup.

-• To make this vegan-friendly, use any non-dairy milk, and egg substitutes.
-For every one whole egg, you will need 1/4 cup of egg substitute.
+• To make this vegan-friendly, use any non-dairy milk and egg substitutes.
+For every whole egg, you will need 1/4 cup of egg substitute.
 Also, top with a non-dairy yogurt.

-• Don’t have any of the spices mentioned? you can sub with 1 tsp of pumpkin spice.
+• Don’t have any of the spices mentioned?
+You can substitute 2 tsp of pumpkin spice.

 • Wrap and save the remaining pancakes in the fridge for up to 4 days.